A6: Exceedance of damaging levels of nutrient nitrogen deposition on ecosystems

 Short Description

-This indicator shows changes in the percentage of sensitive habitats exceeding the internationally agreed threshold for harmful effects (critical load) of nutrient nitrogen deposition.
-The damaging nutrient nitrogen comes predominantly from UK emmissions of ammonia (NH3), but partly from UK emissions of nitrogen oxides (NOx) and long-range transport of these air pollutants.
+This indicator shows changes in the percentage of sensitive habitats exceeding the internationally agreed thresholds for harmful effects (critical load) of nutrient nitrogen deposition.
+The damaging nutrient nitrogen comes predominantly from UK emissions of ammonia (NH3), but partly from UK emissions of nitrogen oxides (NOx) and long-range transport of these air pollutants.

 Readiness and links to data